circleci/circleci-docs/jekyll/_cci2/security-recommendations.md

 description: "CircleCI security recommendations."
 ---

-This document outlines security features built into CircleCI and related integrations.
+This document outlines recommended best practices to ensure the security of your data and secrets when using CircleCI.

 * TOC
 {:toc}